 Nick Mauss: Transmissions

 In the current vogue for contemporary dance in museums, the legacy of ballet remains relatively unexamined.
-This exhibition will consider the intersections of ballet with the visual arts, theater, fashion, and new representations of the body.
-Focusing on New York’s role in a transatlantic exchange of ballet and surrealist aesthetics, the show presents a vision of American modernist ballet as an artistic catalyst, filter, and vibrant, shared vocabulary.
-Through the intertwined languages of ballet, painting, photography, and sculpture, Mauss also mines a pre-queer history within the realm of supposedly straight cultural production of the 1930s and 1940s.
-The exhibition itself is a hybrid of a historical presentation and an unfolding artistic proposition that forges new modes of attention, viewing, and an engagement with history in the present.
+This exhibition will consider the intersections of ballet not only with the visual arts but also with theater, fashion, and new representations of the body.
+The development of modernist ballet in New York in the decades bookending World War II served as an artistic catalyst, filter, and vibrant, shared vocabulary.
+European surrealist aesthetics and interdisciplinary experimentation bridged artistic and social worlds.
+Mauss also explores the overt and coded imaging of desire in art and dance of this time, emphasizing pre-queer histories within an exhibition that itself forges new modes of attention and engagement with history in the present.

 Generous support for Nick Mauss: Transmissions is provided by Deutsche Bank and the Performance Committee of the Whitney Museum of American Art.

 In-kind support is provided by The Center for Ballet and the Arts at New York University.

 The choreography performed in this exhibition has been collectively generated by the following sixteen dancers in collaboration with Nick Mauss:

 Performers: Alex Jacob, Maggie Cloud, Anna Witenberg, Jasmine Hearn

 Performers: Matilda Sakamoto, Kristina Bermudez, Burr Johnson, Alexandra Albrecht

 Thursdays, 12-4 pm

 Performers: Alex Jacob, Maggie Cloud, Burr Johnson, Quenton Stuckey